milk-v/milkv.io/docs/megrez/getting-started/boost.md

 ## Increasing the Frequency to 1.8GHz

-Using Rock OS as an example, after booting into Rock OS, enter the following command in the terminal:
+Using RockOS as an example, after booting into RockOS, enter the following command in the terminal:

 ~~~
 sudo sh -c 'echo performance > /sys/devices/system/cpu/cpufreq/policy0/scaling_governor'